spatialos/gdk-for-unity/README.md

 This alpha version software and its documentation is, by its very nature, rough and ready; every part of it is subject to change, including the APIs, and it isn’t optimised for performance.
 In addition, the GDK is based on Unity’s experimental [Entity Component System and Job System](https://unity3d.com/unity/features/job-system-ECS).

-This release is for evaluation and feedback only, with limited documentation; we aren’t supporting any game development on the alpha version of the GDK.
+This release is for evaluation and feedback only, with limited documentation; we aren’t supporting any game development yet.

 ## Contributions